bjsilver/bag_wiki/docs/remote_access/vscode.md

 - Seamless source control integration with Git and GitHub
 - It is commonly used in industry in favour of language specific IDEs such as Spyder or RStudio
 - If you have used Jupyter Notebooks, Spyder or RStudio before, it will be VERY easy to pick up
-- VSCode is very well documented and there are lots of good tutorials
+- VSCode is very well documented and there are lots of good tutorials (eg. https://code.visualstudio.com/docs/getstarted/getting-started)

 ### Now you're convinced, **how** can I get and run VSCode locally?
 0. requirements: for python you'll need conda or similar installed (but you probs have this already), also it isn't necessary (you can use powershell or command prompt), but it is helpful to download WSL (windows subsystem for linux) as this will give you easier access to command line features on windows (as a replacement for MobaXterm or similar).